Want to add style and function to your laundry room? How about a DIY Laundry Table?

+This DIY Laundry Table transformed our laundry room into a functional and beautiful space.
 There is a serious flaw in the design of washing machines and dryers.
 I am not claiming I know how to fix this flaw.
 But one day, someone will figure it out.
 Until then, we will have to handle it ourselves.
 What’s the flaw?
 It’s that huge, laundry-eating, eyesore of a gap behind the machines.
 It’s an 8-inch deep abyss at my house and it taunted me every time I walked by.

 I mean who could ignore this?
 It gobbled up laundry, pens, and toys left on top of the machine.
 It gathered dust and daily reminded me of the plumbing and outlets that ruined my attempts at making the laundry room the cute and cozy room I dreamed of.
 It took me 3 years to find the time, but I had to do something about that gap.
 Last year, I started work on a laundry room makeover.
 I painted the cabinets, replaced the counter tops, and converted a section of cabinets into a mudroom.
 The gap behind the machines was the last big step in the makeover.

-I thought about attaching a shelf to the wall, but figured that really wouldn’t work.
-It would be too deep to be safely supported by just a back wall.
-Plus, I wanted something that could be easily removed when needed.
-It had to be a table in my situation.
-I got this rustic look by staining the boards with Minwax’s Jacobean Stain then applying Behr’s Polished Pearl after it dried.
-When the paint dried I grabbed my palm sander and lightly sanded across the entire top until I got the look I liked.
+I was kind of stumped about how to cross support the first table.
+I ended up just screwing the legs to the flat tabletop with leg brackets and hoping for the best.
 This piece looked nice with the rest of the laundry room and worked well enough.
 It was a bit too wobbly though.
 The kids were always standing on the bench next to it and leaning on it.
-I needed to find a way to support it more, but like most things around here, it was put behind a long line of other projects.
+I needed to find a way to support it better, but like most things around here, it was put behind a long line of other projects.
 Busy, busy, busy…

-I cut a piece of 3/4″ plywood to fit the gap between the top and the newly added cross support.
+To fix the wobbling, I added a 1×2 about 12″ from the top connecting both legs on each side.
+Then, I cut a 1″ x 10″ board to fit the gap between the top and the newly added cross support.
 This gave it a lot more stability.
 I was ready to give the table a makeover now.
 I went with a white top (Behr’s Polished Pearl) to match the rest of the trim and molding in my house.
 I painted the legs, cross supports, and table edges in Sherwin William’s Hale Navy.
-And since I love stained wood, I stained the plywood with Minwax’s Jacobean Stain, my go to color.
+And since I love stained wood, I stained the 1″ x 10″ board with this stain, my go to color.
 Of course, everything then got a couple coats of Rust-oleum’s Matte Ultimate Polyurethane.

 I love this laundry table.
 It is so nice to not have to see that gap or the outlets.
 And we love having a place to drop things when we walk in the door.
 Hopefully, I won’t decide I need to change it again next year. 🙂